 The Corporation receives operating income through Lawrence County.
 This money represents the penalties and interest on current unpaid and delinquent property taxes once these taxes are paid.
 Pursuant to ORC 321.263, these penalty and interest monies are collected by the County when taxes are paid and then are paid to the Corporation upon the Corporation's written request.
-Grant funding consists of funds received from the Ohio Housing Finance Agency (OHFA) Neighborhood Initiative Program (NIP).
+Grant funding consists of funds received from the Ohio Development of Development's Demolition and Site Revitalization Program.